wrex/lessons/content/page/1-triads.md

 </p>
 {{% /details %}}

-Next up are the oddest triads of all: augmented triads.
+Next up are the oddest of all: augmented triads.

 Because augmented triads are formed of two stacked M3 intervals, they are completely symmetric.
 C+ (or "Caug") for example comprises the notes C, E, and G&sharp;.
 The interval between any pair of notes (C/E, E/G&sharp;, or G&sharp;/C) is a major third.
 This creates a surprising result when you look at it on the fretboard:

 <div class="text-center">
 {{< figure src="/img/neck-diagrams/C-aug-Inversions.png" title="C augmented triads, all close-voiced inversions on G/B/E" >}}